-Andrea Lopez-Villafaña is a bilingual and biliterate reporter determined to pursue a career in multimedia journalism.
+Andrea Lopez-Villafaña is an award-winning bilingual and biliterate multimedia journalist.

 As a child of immigrant parents, she found that her parents didn’t speak out against injustice in their workplace because they feared deportation.
 This has been her greatest inspiration behind pursuing a career that is a voice for the voiceless.

-She plans to graduate from SDSU with a B.A. in journalism and a minor in political science in May 2017.
+She graduated from SDSU with a B.A. in journalism and a minor in political science in May 2017.

 Lopez-Villafaña plans on working for both English and Spanish media because she is passionate about Hispanic representation in journalism.